 2.1.5-Laboratory facilities for radiochemistry work at Eniwetok Atoll were obtained from the Army Signal Corps.
 One radiochemistry trailer, AN/MDQ-1, was parked near the Rad-Safe Building and used for all sample preparation and counting.
 The work load of the Laboratory Section at Eniwetok was quite small.
-Approximately 100 samples of lagoon water were processed after the NDHAWK, APACHE & HURON devices were fired.
-In addition, several tritium urine analyses were performed.
-Because of alpha contamination after the YUMA and the KICKAPOO shots, a certain amount of alpha-counting was necessary.
-Rain-water samples were collected and counted periodically for gross beta-gamma activity or total alpha activity.
+Approximately 100 samples of lagoon water were processed after the devices were fired.
+In addition, several tritium urine analyze --were performed.
+Because of alpha contamination after the devices are contamined by the samples were collected and counted periodically for gross beta-gamma activity or total alpha activity.
 Chemical analysis was not required.